jonalange/dot-color-js/documentation/dot_color_js_documentation.md

 [RunKit sandbox](https://npm.runkit.com/dot-color).

 ## 2 | Set color
 Because we use setter and getters you can initialize the class with no arguments and then just set the color by assigning a value to the correct key.
-The colors most be valid for that key, if you do not know what the correct key is just assigned it to the **color** key and the identify method will take care of it.
+The colors must be valid for that key, if you do not know what the correct key is, just assigned it to the **color** key and the identify method will take care of it.

 ```javascript
 // init